-Answer: Heart intelligence is the flow of awareness, understanding and intuition we experience when the mind and emotions are brought into coherent alignment with the heart.
-It can be activated through self-initiated practice, and the more we pay attention when we sense the heart is speaking to us or guiding us, the greater our ability to access this intelligence and guidance more frequently.
+Answer: Heart intelligence is the flow of intuitive awareness, understanding and inner guidance we experience when the mind and emotions are brought into coherent alignment with the heart.
+It can be activated through self-initiated practice.
+The more coherent we are and the more we pay attention to this deeper intuitive inner guidance, the greater our ability to access this intelligence more frequently.
 Heart intelligence underlies cellular organization and guides and evolves organisms toward increased order, awareness and coherence of their bodies’ systems.

 Question: What is coherence and how can I increase mine?

-Answer: The Institute of HeartMath talks a great deal about coherence – heart coherence, heart-rhythm coherence, physiological coherence, etc. – because the state of coherence is so important in helping each of us maintain our mental, emotional, physical and spiritual well-being.
-Coherence, in relation to any system, including the human body, refers to a logical, orderly and harmonious connectedness between parts.
-Borrowing from physics, when we are in a coherent state, virtually no energy is wasted because our systems are performing optimally and there is synchronization between the heart, respiratory system, blood-pressure rhythms, heart-rate variability patterns, etc. When we speak of heart-rhythm coherence, we are referring to smooth, ordered heart-rhythm patterns.
-Among the many benefits of coherence are calmness, good energy levels, clear thinking and proper immune-system function.
+Answer: The HeartMath Institute talks a great deal about coherence – heart coherence, heart-rhythm coherence, physiological coherence, social coherence and global coherence.
+Coherence, in any system, from the human body to social affairs, refers to a logical, orderly and harmonious connectedness between parts of a system or between people.
+When we speak of heart-rhythm coherence or physiological coherence, we are referring to a specific assessment of the heart’s rhythms that appears as smooth, ordered and sine-wavelike patterns.
+From a physics perspective, when we are in a coherent state, virtually no energy is wasted because our systems are performing optimally and there is synchronization between heart rhythms, the respiratory system, blood-pressure rhythms, etc. Among the many benefits of personal coherence are increased composure, more energy, clear thinking, enhanced immune-system function and hormonal balance.

-Each of us is capable of achieving, maintaining and increasing our coherence.
-One of the simplest and quickest paths to heart coherence is through intentional positive feelings – compassion, caring, love and other such emotions.
-In contrast, we can quickly become incoherent when we experience negative attitudes such as anger, fear and anxiety.
-A wonderful first step for learning how to increase your coherence is through HeartMath’s Coherence Coach®, a downloadable, interactive software application that includes the highly acclaimed Quick Coherence® technique for achieving coherence, refocusing emotions and releasing stress.
-Once learned, the Quick Coherence technique only takes a minute to do.
+Each of us is capable of achieving, increasing and maintaining our personal and social coherence.
+One of the simplest and quickest paths to personal heart coherence is through the intentional self-generation of positive feelings such as compassion, care, love and other renewing types of emotions.
+In contrast, we can quickly become incoherent when we experience attitudes and emotions such as anger, fear and anxiety.
+An effective first step for learning how to increase your coherence is using HeartMath’s Coherence Coach®, a downloadable, interactive software application that includes the Quick Coherence® Technique for achieving coherence, refocusing emotions and releasing stress.
+Once learned, the Quick Coherence Technique only takes a minute to do.
 All of HeartMath’s easily learned tools and techniques take minutes or less once learned.
 Read more about the Coherence Coach®.